-Math course placement is determined by ACT or SAT math score.
-Students who wish to challenge their placement or do not have a valid ACT/SAT score can take the ALEKS Placement Assessment to determine their placement level.
-Students without any test scores will be placed in DEV 0970 – Basic Algebra.
+First semester enrollment in mathematics is determined by ACT or SAT scores.
+Explore what your first math course at Wright State will be.
+Students who wish to attempt to improve their placement or do not have a valid ACT/SAT score can take the ALEKS Placement Assessment to determine their placement level.
+Students without any test scores will be placed in DEV 0970 Basic Algebra.